whatwg/urlpattern/explainer.md

 Therefore the goal of this explainer is to make it safer to use service workers when multiple teams are sharing an origin.

+## Include / Exclude Lists

+One feature that is often suggested is to add separate lists of URLs to include or exclude in the scope matching algorithm.
+This explainer purposely does not discuss this since it seems a subset of the multiple scopes case.
+As mentioned in the non-goals section multiple scopes are orthogonal to how a single scope matches.
+Nothing in this explainer should block adding multiple scopes in the future.

+Also, its worth noting that exclude lists are also somewhat possible today.
+If you have a list of scope sub-paths you want to exclude you can explicitly register empty service workers on each one.
+This is somewhat heavyweight since navigating to these sub-paths will still trigger an update check, but they will not incur the risks of applying a FetchEvent handler.
+And of course, unless we address the issues discussed in this explainer these exclusion registrations will have eager prefix matching which may not be what the site wants.

 ## Privacy & Security Considerations